ViniciusBrag/blog-django/README.md

 poetry update

 ```
-3)For valid quality of coding:
+3) For valid quality of coding:
 ```
 flake8 .
 ```